wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 {{ template "_internal/twitter_cards.html" . }}
 ```

 _Note_ These interns use a different concept of `.Site.Authors` which I don't understand so it may be easier just to pull out the code as a partial.

-Finally disqus:

 ## Summary & Recap